 Make Top-Sellers Healthier

-A key finding in Unilever’s World Menu Report shows that 71 percent of global respondents prefer to treat themselves when eating out.
+A key finding in Unilever’s World Menu Report shows that 71% of global respondents prefer to treat themselves when eating out.
 For that reason, while there is a general increase in demand for healthy menu options, customers do not often choose those items when offered.
 By making your top-seller a bit healthier, you are enabling guests to order based on preference while still getting the added health benefits.
 Unilever recommends these three basic ways to make a meal more nutritious:

 - Add more vegetables.
 You can still serve up that burger, but serve it with a healthy side salad in place of fries to increase the nutritional value of the meal.